shan-emacs/emacs-packages-mirrors/melpa/commify-readme.txt

 ever affects the digits before the decimal point.
 Afterwards, the cursor will be placed immediately after the affected number.

+Commify now optionally works with hexadecimal, octal, and binary numbers, with variables for independently setting the group char and group size for those bases.
+They are recognized by prefixes "0x", "0o", and "0b", respectively, but these can also be set.
+See the README at the github page for details.

 You can configure these variables:
   - commify-group-char (default ",") to the char used for grouping
   - commify-group-size (default 3) to number of digits per group